-This is called, appropriately enough, sequence unpacking.
-Sequence unpacking requires that the list of variables on the left have the same number of elements as the length of the sequence.
-Note that multiple assignment is really just a combination of tuple packing and sequence unpacking!
+This is called, appropriately enough, sequence unpacking and works for any sequence on the right-hand side.
+Sequence unpacking requires the list of variables on the left to have the same number of elements as the length of the sequence.
+Note that multiple assignment is really just a combination of tuple packing and sequence unpacking.